Frequently Asked Questions

 What is the difference between the CASA and a Social Worker?

-A CASA volunteer serves at the request of a judge and provides a report on the child’s needs and the best placement for the child.
-To gather information and understand the child’s needs, a CASA volunteer spends time with the child and the child’s family as needed.
+A CASA serves at the request of a judge and provides a report on the child’s needs and the best placement for the child.
+To gather information and understand the child’s needs, a CASA spends time with the child and the child’s family as needed.
 The child’s attorney provides legal representation and has many children on his or her caseload.
-The CASA volunteer and the child’s attorney can work as a team to represent the best interests of the child.
+The CASA and the child’s attorney can work as a team to represent the best interests of the child.

 Why do CASA programs cost money to run, when volunteers are not paid?

 CASA programs hire staff to manage the program and supervise volunteers.
 Program costs include: salaries, office support, computers and equipment, travel and training.
 CASA program staff members are responsible for recruiting, screening, training, supervising and supporting volunteers to ensure quality services.
 National CASA has program standards that all CASA programs are required to meet.

 In California, CASA programs are supported through contracts with the state Judicial Council.
 In addition, CASA programs are locally supported.
 Fundraising events, annual giving, and grants provide ongoing support.
 National CASA has a grant system to help start or expand programs, but local CASA programs depend on their communities to support the service.

 Does the court listen to what a CASA has to say?

 YES!
 The CASA program was founded by a judge and is strongly supported by our local judges, who know their decisions are only as good as the information they receive.
 They count on CASA to be an independent voice and they know that CASA have spent time understanding the case.
 A CASA who can tell the court, “I was there, and this is what I observed” can be invaluable.